Blotch3D/Blotch3D/readme.md

 -   More than one 3D window per process

 Unity3D is a Cadillac 3D library that does virtually anything.
-See the Unity3D site for details, but generally when your business revenue exceeds \$200K per year, you pay less than a few percent of it to Unity.
+See the Unity3D site for details, but generally if your revenue is less than
-So, that's probably worth every penny when you think about it, especially since it is Unity3D that would probably be what sells your product.
+\$100k, then it's free.
+If it's more than that then you pay less than a few percent of game revenue.
 Development is different in that you place and configure objects with the GUI, and write C# code only when you want things to behave a unique way.

 Godot game engine.
 Not as feature-rich as Unity3D but still fairly rich.
 This seems to be pretty much open source and requires no royalties or